The importance of failure to build resilience

 As a therapist, part of my work is witnessing how people respond to stress and what my clients perceive how they have failed in their lives.

-No-one can avoid everything negative that could happen to them over a lifetime, and it’s not the experience of failure itself that is crippling but what we tell ourselves about these experiences that can be very damaging.
+No-one can avoid everything negative that could happen to them over a lifetime, and it’s not the experience of failure itself that is crippling, but what we tell ourselves about these experiences that can be very damaging.

-This is how resilience or the ability to bounce back from defeat is created.
+This is how to build resilience or the ability to bounce back from defeat is created.
 It is essential to think of resilience as an emotional muscle that you can strengthen through use so that it is there when you need it most.

 However, everyone’s experience of childhood is unique, and this healthy balance of trial and error is not available to everyone as they grow up.

-One of the reasons that children are not experiencing the opportunities to develop resilience in childhood is a by-product of their parent’s anxiety.
+One of the reasons that children are not experiencing the opportunities to build resilience in childhood is a by-product of their parent’s anxiety.
 It can show up by parents tightening their control of their off-spring through helicopter parenting or by micro-managing their children’s exposure to the real world beyond home, school and family.

 Adult levels of anxiety are currently high for a number of factors.
 For instance, I see adult clients who are struggling in the workplace with job insecurity and unreasonable targets implemented by often poorly trained managers.
 What was once a professional arena where people could excel and build self-esteem is now for many a cold, dog-eat-dog, head-down, highly pressured environment.

 Some of these adults who experience increasing levels of stress and insecurity project their impression of the world as big and bad onto their children.
 Add in feelings of overwhelm with Brexit-Trauma and social media’s role as the purveyor of all things shocking and disturbing in modern society the world over, and it makes for a heady mix of paranoia and fear.